-Calfrac Holdings also has US\$120.0 million aggregate principal amount of 10.875% second lien secured notes due 2026 outstanding.
-The 2020 Notes were issued in connection with the Exchange Offer described under the heading "General Development of the Business - Financing and Capital Markets Activity".
-The 2020 Notes were issued pursuant to an indenture entered into among Calfrac Holdings, the Corporation, Calfrac Well Services Corp. ("Calfrac Corp.") and Wilmington Trust, National Association, as trustee and collateral agent, dated as of February 14, 2020 (the "2020 Indenture").
-Fixed interest on the 2020 Notes is payable on March 15 and September 15 of each year, and the 2020 Notes will mature on March 15, 2026.
+Calfrac Holdings has US\$120,000,100 aggregate principal amount of 10.875% second lien secured notes due 2026 outstanding.
+The Second Lien Notes were issued in connection with the Exchange Offer described under the heading "General Development of the Business - Financing and Capital Markets Activity".
+The Second Lien Notes were issued pursuant to an indenture entered into among Calfrac Holdings, the Corporation, Calfrac Corp. and Wilmington Trust, National Association, as trustee and collateral agent, dated as of February 14, 2020 (the "Second Lien Notes Indenture").
+Fixed interest on the Second Lien Notes is payable on March 15 and September 15 of each year, and the Second Lien Notes will mature on March 15, 2026.